Laem Sing district

 Laem Sing (แหลมสิงห์, [lɛ̌ːm sǐŋ]) is a district (amphoe) of Chanthaburi province, eastern Thailand.

 History

 Laem Sing district was created in 1898, then named Phlio District.
 In 1909 the government allocated budget for the new district office, and they changed the district name to Laem Sing.
 The district office was re-built in 1966 and 1996.

 Geography

 Neighboring districts are (from the northwest clockwise) Tha Mai, Mueang Chanthaburi, and Khlung of Chanthaburi Province.
 To the southwest is the Gulf of Thailand.

-To the southeast of the district is the estuary of the Welu River.
+To the southeast of the district is the estuary of the Chanthaburi River.
 It covers about 27 km2 of the shallow tidal water area, it contains extensive mudflats and mangrove forests.